ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Summary

-Nimble will provide a base class that can be derived from to define columns that call a formatting function to render their data as text.
-Clients which require app-specific formatting logic to support above use cases like 5 (custom unit logic) will define custom columns in their application that derive from this base class.
+Nimble will provide base classes that can be derived from to define columns that call a formatting function to render their data as text.
+Clients which require app-specific formatting logic to support above use cases like 5 (custom unit logic) will define custom columns in their application that derive from these base classes.

-Nimble will also provide several columns that derive from this base class and provide higher level formatting APIs for specific data types.
+Nimble will also provide several columns that derive from these base classes and provide higher level formatting APIs for specific data types.
 We plan to provide column implementations that can handle the above use cases 1-4 (numeric formatting and static units) in a first pass with 6 and 7 (enum/boolean and date) coming later.
 These will be easier to use than the above custom column approach:
  - the columns will be configurable via HTML attributes, saving clients from writing JS code (a particular challenge in Blazor)
- - they provide strict type validation of the data record
+ - they provide strict type validation of the data field
  - clients don't need to manage the lifecycle of registering a new column custom element in their application

-### Formatted text column base class
+### Formatted text column base classes

 *Originally called "Alternative 2: Client specifies formatting function"*

-When configuring a column, clients could provide a callback function that converts data of any supported type into a formatted string.

-There isn't a good way to set a function as an attribute value on a column, so the function would be specified in JS code via clients overriding an abstract base class and registering a new column type:
+Nimble will provide abstract base classes, templates, and styles which handle rendering a string as text.
+Just like `nimble-table-column-text` today, these columns will:
+- offer attributes to control which field is displayed and placeholder text when that field isn't a number.
+- sort and group by the field value, not the display value.
+- allow sizing by fractional widths with a minimum pixel width.
+- truncate using an ellipsis and show a tooltip on hover when the value is truncated

+The base classes provided will be:
+- `TableColumnTextBase` - specifies the custom element logic to configure the column
+- `TableColumnTextCellViewBase` - derives from `TableCellView` to specify the custom element logic that renders a cell
+- `TableColumnTextGroupHeaderViewBase` - derives from `TableGroupHeaderView` to specify the custom element logic that renders a group row

+Both clients and Nimble itself will derive from these base classes to specify the type of data that the column supports and how to convert it to a string.
+They will register the derived classes as custom elements using the same FAST APIs that Nimble itself uses.

+*** Use column custom element in an application**

 ```html
 <nimble-table>